-- Downsizing your family home can be an emotionally complex process; be sure not to rush it
+- Downsizing your family home can be emotionally complex.
+Be sure not to rush the process.

-- Whether you’re overly sentimental or tend to throw away everything in sight, it’s important to pair up with your opposite to keep yourself in check
+- Whether you’re overly sentimental or tend to throw away everything in sight, it’s important to pair up with your opposite to balance your efforts.

 Downsizing experts Linda Hetzer and Janet Hulstrand agree that the main regret from those who have downsized was that they felt too rushed.
-If you’re planning to sell your home in upcoming months or even a year from now, consider starting the process of downsizing now.
+If you’re planning to sell your home in the upcoming months or even a year from now, you’ll want to start the process of downsizing now.

 Pair up with a “keeper” or “tosser”

-- Keepers are overly sentimental, and they tend to keep too many items that they’ve emotionally connected with
+- Keepers are overly sentimental, and they often keep too many items because of perceived emotional connections.

-- Tossers are overly-practical, and they tend to toss away too many things without considering the emotional value they may have to others
+- Tossers are overly practical, and they throw away items without considering the emotional value they may have to others.

 Create five piles — no exceptions!